neutron-org/neutron/x/ibc-hooks/README.md

 * `memo` has at least one key, with name `"wasm"`

 If an ICS20 packet is not directed towards wasmhooks, wasmhooks doesn't do anything.
-If an ICS20 packet is directed towards wasmhooks, and is formated incorrectly, then wasmhooks returns an error.
+If an ICS20 packet is directed towards wasmhooks, and is formatted incorrectly, then wasmhooks returns an error.

 ### Execution flow